 Materials, as aesthetic elements, bring a variety of colors and textures to the exteriors of buildings.
 Pairing contemporary architecture compliments and balances overtly modern styling with conventional forms.
 Traditional materials like exposed brick and stucco can be applied in contemporary ways modern" affect.
-Regardless of the materials, it is important that all applications are made with a purposeful intention (massing, focal points, elevations in the same
+Regardless of the materials, it is important that all applications are made with a purposeful intention (massing, focal points, to change materials on elevations in the same interest.